Britain First: Posts retweeted by Donald Trump

-In November 2017, the President of the United States, Donald Trump caused controversy by re-tweeting three anti-Muslim videos shared by Jayda Fransen.
+In November 2017, the President of the United States, Donald Trump, caused controversy by re-tweeting three anti-Muslim videos shared by Jayda Fransen.
 The re-tweets were responded to by Fransen and Paul Golding with the statement "God Bless you Trump!
 God Bless America!".
 Britain First boasted of a surge in support after Trump retweeted its videos.

 The three Islamophobic videos tweeted by Fransen were inflammatory and unverified: Britain First has a history of sharing misleading videos.
 One video falsely claimed to show a Muslim migrant beating up a boy on crutches.
 A video ("Muslim Destroys a Statue of Virgin Mary!") was filmed during the Syrian Civil War in 2013 and showed a man, who is believed to be an Al-Nusra supporter, destroying a statue of Mary and stating, "No-one but Allah will be worshipped in the land of the Levant."
-The third video ("Islamist mob pushes teenage boy off roof and beats him to death!") contained footage from Alexandria, Egypt, during a period of violent unrest following the 2013 Egyptian coup d'état.
+The third video ("Islamist mob pushes teenage boy off roof and beats him to death!") contained footage from Alexandria, Egypt, during a period of violent unrest following the overthrow in 2013 of that country's president Mohamed Morsi.

-Trump's retweeting was condemned by Labour leader Jeremy Corbyn, Labour MP Chuka Umunna, Labour MP David Lammy, Labour MP Yvette Cooper, Brendan Cox, the husband of murdered MP Jo Cox, journalist Piers Morgan, Unite Against Fascism and the Council on American–Islamic Relations.
+Trump's retweeting was condemned by Labour leader Jeremy Corbyn; Labour MPs Chuka Umunna, David Lammy, and Yvette Cooper; Brendan Cox, the husband of murdered MP Jo Cox; journalist Piers Morgan; Unite Against Fascism; and the Council on American–Islamic Relations.
 The incident resulted in calls for Trump to be banned from the UK; Jo Cox's successor in Parliament, Tracy Brabin, said he would not be welcome.
 A spokesman for the Prime Minister, Theresa May, condemned Trump's retweeting and added that Britain First spread "hateful narratives which peddle lies and stoke tensions".
 Justin Welby, the Archbishop of Canterbury, also condemned Trump's retweets, writing on social media that, "Britain First seeks to divide communities and intimidate minorities, especially our Muslim friends and neighbours.
 Britain First does not share our values of tolerance and solidarity.
 God calls us as Christians to love our neighbour and seek the flourishing of all in our communities, societies and nations.
 I join the urgent call of faith groups and others for President Trump not just to remove these tweets, but to make clear his opposition to racism and hatred in all forms."

-Three weeks later, on 18 December, Twitter suspended the accounts of Golding, Fransen and Britain First.
+Three weeks later, on 18 December, Twitter suspended the accounts of Golding, Fransen, and Britain First.
 They later joined and ask all their followers to go to the Gab social networking service created as an alternative to social networks like Facebook, Twitter and Reddit.

-During a January 2018 interview with Piers Morgan for Good Morning Britain, Trump said he was not familiar with Britain First when he retweeted them, saying, "If you are telling me they’re horrible people, horrible, racist people, I would certainly apologise if you’d like me to do that."
+During a January 2018 interview with Piers Morgan for Good Morning Britain, Trump said he was not familiar with Britain First when he retweeted them, saying, "If you are telling me they're horrible people, horrible, racist people, I would certainly apologise if you'd like me to do that."

+In 2023, Golding and Britain First were unblocked on Twitter.